akincan01/youtube-mcp-server/README.md

 3. Provide your OAuth credentials so the server can authenticate:

    ```
-   config/credentials.json  # Google Cloud OAuth client
+   config/credentials.json  # Google Cloud OAuth client (desktop app)
    config/token.json        # Generated refresh/access tokens
    ```

    These files are ignored by git.
-If you prefer not to mount files in production, you can set the following environment variables instead: `YOUTUBE_CREDENTIALS_JSON` and `YOUTUBE_TOKEN_JSON` (see Deployment notes below).
+You can also copy their contents into environment variables (see below) and skip mounting files entirely.

 4. Run the interactive OAuth flow to populate `token.json`: